-Fall semester Humanities students receive 4 Dickinson course credits for successfully completing Humanities 209 and Humanities 210 (each worth 1 Dickinson College credit), as well as completion of UEA course work (normally two UEA courses- 40 UCUs).
+Fall semester Humanities students receive 4 Dickinson course credits for successfully completing the Humanities course with the Dickinson Resident Director (worth 1 Dickinson College credit), as well as completion of UEA course work (normally three UEA courses- 60 UCUs).

-Spring-only semester Humanities students receive 4 Dickinson course credits for successfully completing Humanities 315, worth 1 Dickinson College credit, as well as completion of UEA course work (normally three UEA courses- 40 UCUs).
+Spring-only semester Humanities students receive 4 Dickinson course credits for successfully completing the Humanities course with the Dickinson Resident Director (worth 1 Dickinson College credit), as well as completion of UEA course work (normally three UEA courses- 60 UCUs).

 All students are expected to maintain a full course load at all times.

 To aid students in preparing for their study abroad experience in England, the descriptions below serve to provide a preliminary sense of the Humanities Program’s “core” courses.

 Humanities course taught by Dickinson Resident Director: This is an intensive immersion program which will take place primarily in the city of London as the first component of the Dickinson Humanities Program sequence.
 It is required of all students in the Humanities Program.
 The course combines class sessions and site visits to explore London and its environs as a vehicle for understanding key questions about how various humanistic pursuits both contribute to and reflect a sense of national identity.
 It will provide the essential tools needed to effectively “read” a new environment through a humanistic lens.

 Only students holding a visa for the academic year study may hold paid positions and the visa may limit the number of hours per week for which the student is paid.
 In the past, many Dickinson students have had learning experiences of lasting value through volunteer work or internships.

 While UEA does not have a formal intern system, many positions (both paid and voluntary) can be found both on and off campus.
 If you are looking for an internship, a good place to start is at the Volunteer Office at UEA.